jjspeedie/guide.2021.1.00690.S/step1/step1-manual-flags.md

 # Manual Flagging

-We identified some flaggable issues during inspection of the weblog, namely bad antennas during the Tsys calibration in both the long-baseline and shore baseline data (see below).
-Flagging these data may require redoing the calibration (and the pipeline took 4 days to run on the TM1 scheduling block).
+During the <a href="https://science.nrao.edu/facilities/alma/visitors-shortterm" target="_blank">Data Reduction Visit to the NAASC</a>, we identified some flaggable issues during inspection of the weblog, namely bad antennas during the Tsys calibration in both the long-baseline and shore baseline data (see below).
+Flagging these data may have required redoing the pipeline calibration (and the pipeline took 4 days to run on the TM1 scheduling block).
 However, the guidance I received is they are not too serious, that self calibration would take care of them for us.
 As such, we opted not to do any manual flagging.

 ````{card}